stgm/scientific-programming-1/32 Population/40 RabbitsReproduce/10 KonijnenReproduceren.md

 ## Assignment 4: Reproducing rabbits and overpopulation

-We have studied is the previous assignment at what rate the number of rabbits decreases when two foxes are prowling the forest.
+We have studied in the previous assignment at what rate the number of rabbits decreases when two foxes are prowling the forest.
 The rabbits have lost in advance and eventually will all be eaten.
-But out in the real life that goes a bit differently.
+But in the real life this process is slightly different.
 In nature, the number of rabbits will also increase, through reproduction.
 In this assignment we'll have a look at the effect of reproduction on the population of rabbits in our simulation.
 Aside from the possible increase in the number of rabbits, and surely the way this often goes, we'll be introducing the fact that there is only a limited amount of food available to our rabbit population.
 Both of these aspects will be added to our simulation.

 The system is rather unstable and you'll find that after about 1000 seconds the rabbits win (rabbits approach their maximum numbers).
 The question we'll be answering this assignment is the following one: 'How often do the rabbits win and how often do the foxes win?'.
 At the end of this assignment your screen should show the following: